-With all of the persistent disruptions and seem-impossible-to-reconcile tensions in recent days, may I take a moment to affirm all of those dear men and their families who have remained in pastoral ministry.
+October has been designated as “Pastor Appreciation Month,” I would like to add my voice of encouragement to all who serve in this sacred capacity.
+With the flood of persistent disruptions and seem-impossible-to-reconcile tensions in recent years, may I take a moment to affirm all of those dear men and their families who have remained in pastoral ministry.
 You may not realize it, but it has been tremendously therapeutic to my own pastoral eyes, mind, and heart to observe, up close or at a digital arm’s length, your refuse-to-quit tenacity.
 While I am sure, if you are like me, you feel like you have not handled everything perfectly, thank you for just occupying the crucial, boots-on-the-ground position of pastor.
 As our former President Theodore Roosevelt, a man of insistent action, put it:

 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.”

 Here are a few thank you’s that are well-deserved and long overdue from a fellow pastor that you have often refreshed and steadied without even knowing it:

 - Thank you for not allowing the online or in-person critics to sideline you with their looks or words of how you could have done better.